Sea Cucumber Discover the Fascinating World

 Circulatory Systems

-Like other echinoderms, they have both a vascular and a hemologic system.
+Like other echinoderms, echinoderms have a vascular and a hematologic system.
 The haemal system includes well-developed vessels and sinuses, with a central haemal ring surrounding the pharynx.
 In larger species, additional vessels pump blood around the body, while phagocytic coelomocytes help maintain overall health.

 Locomotion